Retired Lawyers – Emeritus

 To qualify for Emeritus Status, a lawyer must:

-1. Have filed a Retirement Affidavit pursuant to Rule 7A of the Rules of the Supreme Court on Lawyer Registration and be on Retired status.
+1. Have filed a Retirement Affidavit pursuant to Rule 7A of the Rules of the Supreme Court on Lawyer Registration and be on Retired status OR submit the Retirement Affidavit (ages 62 to 67).

 2. Be on voluntary (rather than involuntary restricted) status for CLE.
 Lawyers whose CLE status has been involuntarily restricted must contact the CLE office to resolve that issue prior to submission of the Affidavit for Emeritus Status.